celuma/celuma-backend/API_ENDPOINTS.md

 - All fields are optional; only provided fields will be updated
 - Cannot update password through this endpoint (use PUT /api/v1/auth/me)
 - User cannot update their own account
+- `branch_ids` replaces the existing branch assignments.
+Send empty list to remove all.
+- If user is `admin` (or updated to `admin`), they will have implicit access to all branches.

 ### DELETE /api/v1/users/{user_id}
 **Deactivate a user (Admin only)**